 4. Technologies

-We will give here a brief description of the technologies that will be used for the rewrite
+We will give here a brief description of the technologies that will be used for the re-implementation.

 4.1 Python / Django

 Python [R10] is a high-level programming language which emphasizes code that is clear, readable and compact, and which can be developed and maintained faster and which less human effort that traditional languages like Java or C++.
 This is supplemented by a very comprehensive set of libraries that facilitate common tasks (the “batteries included” philosophy)